stackitcloud/stackit-cli/docs/stackit_public-ip_disassociate.md

-## stackit beta
+## stackit public-ip disassociate

-Contains beta STACKIT CLI commands
+Disassociates a Public IP from a network interface or a virtual IP

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Disassociates a Public IP from a network interface or a virtual IP.

 ```
-stackit beta [flags]
+stackit public-ip disassociate PUBLIC_IP_ID [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
-  $ stackit beta --help

-  Execute a beta command
+  Disassociate public IP with ID "xxx" from a resource (network interface or virtual IP)
-  $ stackit beta MY_COMMAND
+  $ stackit public-ip disassociate xxx
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help   Help for "stackit public-ip disassociate"
 ```

 ### Options inherited from parent commands